HangGao/HangGao.github.io/blogs/em.md

 weighted training examples and provides new parameter estimates \\( \hat{\Theta}^{t+1} \\). **By using weighted training examples rather than choosing the single best completion, EM is able to account for the confidence of the model in each possible completion**.

+Back to the definition that EM is E + M, expectation maximization alternates between E and M step.
+At E step, EM tries to approximate a probability distribution over completions of missing data given current model while at M step, EM re-estimates the model parameters using these completions.
+However, it is often not necessary to compute the probability distribution over completions, instead, \"expected\" sufficient statistics is enough,

+$$Q(\Theta|\Theta^t) = E_{z|x,\Theta^t}(log L(\Theta; x, z))$$

 ### [](#header-3) CITATIONS: